celery/celery/docs/userguide/tasks.rst

 Note that the worker will acknowledge the message if the child process executing the task is terminated (either by the task calling :func:`sys.exit`, or by signal) even when :attr:`~Task.acks_late` is enabled.
-This behavior is by purpose as...
+This behavior is intentional as...

 #.
 We don't want to rerun tasks that forces the kernel to send